Wednesday, March 30, 2005

 My interest is curiosity and its defense.
 Wealth is not an interesting subject and neither, with a few exceptions, are the wealthy.
 So why all the mechanations: this market crap?
 The right to own property is not the same as the right to make money from it.
 My children and grandchildren, or more likely my nieces, nephews, and friends' children should get to keep what I give them.
 Whether they should have the right to get rich off it is another issue.

 This is not an argument for or from doctrine.
 It's more of a benchmark and doctrines tend to involve arcane detail.
 The defense of progressive taxation is not a doctrine, except to its enemies at Cato and AEI.
 When a thought is a commonplace it's more than a doctrine, and the best defense of file sharing as I said above is the fact of it.
 This could be a defense of barbarism but it isn't.
 I'm not defending the mob, but it can't be ignored, any more than one can ignore changes in language.
-You can't ride a wave, but you can surf it.
+You can't steer a wave, but you can ride it.

 ---